We're a team of founders who've built startups before. We've lived the struggle. We want to pay it forward.

 We're not Paul Graham.
 But we do our best.
 We've all founded companies and internalized the hard lessons.
 We're very confident our advice is worth it.
 We also certainly will not offer negative value like most of the accelerators that distract founders from doing real work.

-That's our goal.
+We try to help with that.
 But it's not through any "inside access" (recommendations from YC alumni count for little) or "interview prep" (the best way to prep is to know your business inside out).
 It's by helping you become a better startup.

 That's fine!
 We'll even try to help with any visa issues.